The Boundary Time Crystal as a light source for collectively enhanced sensing

 \textit{The Boundary Time Crystal as a light source. ---} In the following, we consider the BTC as the light source.
-The BTC is a system composed of $N$ two level emitters.
-It features collective resonant driving with Rabi frequency $\omega$ and collective dissipation with rate $\kappa$, described by the Hamiltonian $\hat{H}=\omega\hat{S}_\mathrm{x}$ and the jump operator $\hat{L} = \hat{S}_-$, respectively.
+The BTC is composed of $N$ two-level emitters with resonant driving with Rabi frequency $\omega$ and collective dissipation with rate $\kappa$, as described by the Hamiltonian $\hat{H}=\omega\hat{S}_\mathrm{x}$ and the jump operator $\hat{L} = \hat{S}_-$, respectively.
 The operators $\hat{S}_\alpha = \sum_{i=1}^N \hat{\sigma}_\alpha^i /2$, with $\alpha\in\{\mathrm{x,y,z}\}$, are collective total angular momentum operators, where the Pauli matrices $\hat{\sigma}_\alpha^i$ correspond to emitter $i$, and the ladder operators are $\hat{S}_\pm = \hat{S}_\mathrm{x}\pm i\hat{S}_\mathrm{y}$.
-Such a system can be realized experimentally \cite{Ferioli2023} and has been discussed extensively in the literature \cite{Carmichael1980, Iemini2018, Carollo2022, Cabot2023}.
-It features a phase transition in the thermodynamic limit $(N\to\infty)$ from a stationary regime to a time crystal regime.
+The BTC features a phase transition in the thermodynamic limit $(N\to\infty)$ from a stationary regime to a time crystal regime.
 The transition occurs at the critical Rabi frequency $\omega_\mathrm{c} = N\kappa/2$ \cite{Carmichael1980}, which implies that Rabi frequencies have to be adjusted with system size when considering fixed values of $\omega/\omega_\mathrm{c}$.
 For $\omega < \omega_\mathrm{c}$, the system displays a stationary regime and rapidly approaches a stationary state via overdamped relaxation \cite{Carmichael1980, Cabot2023}.
 For $\omega > \omega_\mathrm{c}$, the system is in a time crystal regime, characterized by oscillating system observables \cite{Carmichael1980, Cabot2023}.
+Beyond time crystals, this and related models have also been explored in the context of cooperative fluorescence and driven superradiance \cite{Carmichael1980,martin2011extreme,Hannukainen2018,Ferioli2023,somech2024quantum,agarwal_directional_superradiance,goncalves_phase_separation}.

-We determine the bound on the phase estimation error $\delta\varphi$ with a BTC as a light source.
-To calculate this, we have to compute the QFI rate \eqref{eq:long-time qfi rate} for both the stationary and time crystal regimes of the BTC.
-In the stationary regime, a Holstein-Primakoff (HP) approach yields $f_\varphi \approx 4\omega^2/\kappa$ \cite{SM}.
-Assuming constant ratios $\omega/\omega_\mathrm{c}$, this yields an $N^2$ scaling of the QFI rate in this regime.
-Deep in the time crystal regime ($\omega/\omega_\mathrm{c} \gg 1$), we compute the correlation function $C(\tau)$ analytically by using the superspin method \cite{Nemeth2025, Albarelli2025}, resulting in the long-time QFI rate \cite{SM}
+We determine the bound on the phase estimation error $\delta\varphi$ with a BTC as light source by computing the QFI rate \eqref{eq:long-time qfi rate} in both regimes.
+In the stationary regime, a Holstein-Primakoff (HP) approach yields $f_\varphi \approx 4\omega^2/\kappa$ \cite{SM}, which for constant $\omega/\omega_\mathrm{c}$ yields a $N^2$ scaling of the QFI rate.
+Deep in the time crystal regime ($\omega/\omega_\mathrm{c} \gg 1$), we obtain $C(\tau)$ analytically by using the superspin method \cite{Nemeth2025, Albarelli2025}, resulting in the long-time QFI rate \cite{SM}